Type 2 Diabetes Guide

 Watch for These Diabetes Foot Symptoms

-Chronic high blood glucose levels can lead to poor circulation and nerve damage in diabetes.
-These can result in a number of diabetes foot symptoms.
-Inspect your feet daily and watch for:
+Chronic high blood glucose levels can lead to poor circulation and .
+These can result in a number of .
+Diabetics should inspect their feet daily and watch for any changes that may need medical attention.

 • Wounds that heal slowly (or do not seem to heal at all).
 Skin that feels warm or hot to the touch might indicate that there is an infection.